Where can you make the most money teaching abroad?

 - Europe, particularly Western Europe, often gets a bad rap as a region where you can only break even as an ESL teacher.
 However, in parts of Eastern Europe, like the Czech Republic, you can still earn competitive salaries if you know where to look.

-Alright alright!
-Give us the deets on those highest paid teaching jobs...
+The deets on those highest paid teaching jobs this year...

 1. Teach in the UAE with Edvectus